Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 **Accessible to all users**

 * Header and navigation bar - The brand name is on the top left corner with a link to home page.
-Visible only on large screens.
+This is only visible on large screens.
+To access the homepage on the mobile view, users have to use the hamburger menu and select home.
 The navbar consists of the products navigation menu, with sorting or filtering possibilities.
-My account dropdown list of options for register and login.
+My account dropdown provides users with a list of options to register and login.
 When registered, the dropdown list contains profile and logout links.
-There is a search bar for looking after products by name or key words in description.
-Bag icon with link to your bag list items and the total price of the selected order.
-The mobile navbar has the same search and cart links, however rather than links to the products, there is a collapsible side nav which is triggered by a burger menu.
+There is a search bar for looking up products by name or key words in the description.
+Bag icon is a link to your bag list items and the total price of the selected order.
+The mobile navbar has the same search and cart links, however rather than links to the products, there is a collapsible side nav which is triggered by a hamburger menu.

 * Home - The landing page of the site, with striking image of a fashionable woman holding a handbag on their arm and a informative statement outlining "The new collections are here for Spring | Summer 2022", followed by a shop now button.
 This is sitting on a marble background image.
 This gives first time visitors a nice welcome.

 * Products - This is a list of all products when clicking on the shop now button on the home page, clicking on a category in the navbar, or performing a search.
-There is a sorting option for prices and rating in ascending or descending way.
+There is a sorting option for prices in ascending or descending way.
 The layout of the products page is similar to that of the Boutique Ado walkthrough project by displaying 4 products in a row on extra large screens, 3 on large screens, 2 on medium and small devices and 1 on extra small screen sizes.
 Basic product information is displayed below the product image (product name, price and a view product details button).
 As there may be a large amount of products displayed on a page, I have added a back to top button which appears when the user scrolls to the bottom of the page.
 I have deliberately put this at the bottom of the page so the focus is not drawn away from the products.

-* Product Detail - When choosing one specific product, a new page opens that contains the chosen product, its details, input quantity option and a button to add it to bag.
+* Product Detail - When choosing one specific product, a new page opens that contains the chosen product, its details, input quantity option and a button to add it to the bag.
 Admin users are also able to edit and delete products using the icons featured in this section.
 Products can be added to the bag by clicking the add to bag button.
 Users can return to an all products view by clicking the "Continue Shopping" button.

 * Cart - A user purchases an item by adding it to the cart.
 The Cart is the users digital shopping cart, containing all products the user has added to it and their details, including the chosen quantity.
 Each product from the bag contains its name, image, price, quantity selected and the subtotal which is price multiplied by quantity.
 The user has the option to update each products quantity or remove it (this is only currently available on desktop view).
 The grand total with delivery included is displayed and two buttons: one to proceed to checkout and one to go back and shop more.
 If a user does not meet the free delivery threshold a helpful message will be displayed to let them know what they need to spend in order to qualify for free delivery.
 If the user has no items in the shopping bag, a message is displayed to the user to let them know this and a button to take the user to the all products page is displayed.

 * Checkout - The checkout page features a form for the user to fill in, with name, email, phone number, delivery address.
 The checkout page contains the payment form from Stripe that takes: card number, CVC, expiry date and ZIP code.
 The page includes an order summary , as a table with products name, images (images are links that will take the user back to the product details page for that product details)quantity selected, subtotal.
-Also, the delivery costs, grand total and a button that redirects to bag for adjusting it if needed.
+Also, the delivery costs, grand total and a button that redirects to bag for adjusting if needed.
 From the checkout page, if user is authenticated, they can save their details to their My Profile so they are prefilled for the next order.

 * Order Confirmation - The page shows when a payment has successfully been made and an order confirmation will be displayed to the user.
 The confirmation will also be sent to the given email address during checkout.
 If the order was successful, the cart will be emptied.
 In the confirmation, the user can view the items order, the quantity, an order number, grand total and delivery details.
 At the bottom of the page their is a link back to the products to encourage users to purchse more items.